Data applied in the Housing Supply Statistics

 Calculation of key figures

 The number of listed and delisted dwellings are simple counts of dwellings in the two categories "remaining dwellings at the end of the month" and "delisted dwellings during the month".
 Listing times, listing prices, times-on-market and final listing prices are simple averages at municipality level, whereas for regions, subregions and at national level, the values are weighted by the housing stock.
-The weighting corresponds to the method used in the Housing Market statistics of the Association of Danish Mortgage Banks.
+The weighting corresponds to the method used in the Housing Market statistics of Finance Denmark.

 The weights applied are the housing stock in the municipalities for the relevant type of dwelling.
 The consequence of weighting the statistics is that, viewed separately, they will not be affected by displacements in the composition of the housing supply in the municipalities.
 This means that the listing prices, for example, are not affected in the upward direction merely because a relatively high number of dwellings are put up for sale in one month in Copenhagen where prices are generally markedly above the national average.
 If the statistics are not weighted, it may be more difficult to determine whether variations in times-on-market, listing times, listing prices or delisting prices at national, regional or subregional level result from actual changes in housing market activity or from displacements in the composition of the housing supply.
 The weighting facilitates a comparison of data over time.

 Basis of weighting

 The housing stock statistics are produced by Statistics Denmark and are determined at the beginning of the year.
 The basis of weighting applied in the housing supply statistics is the housing stock determined at the beginning of the preceding year.